schooltool-project/schooltool.gradebook/src/schooltool/gradebook/browser/README.txt

 Grading
 -------

-Now that we have both students and activities, we can enter the gradebook.
-We'll use the link registered for IActivities that gets us there.
-This link, called 'Return to Gradebook' is different than the 'Gradebook' tab itself in that it takes the user back to the gradebook for the same section that the activities view referenced.

-    >>> stephan.getLink('Return to Gradebook').click()

 The initial gradebook screen is a simple spreadsheet.
 Since we just loaded up the gradebook for the first time, the current worksheet will be the first one,